Google Latitude: Compatibility

 Google Latitude was compatible with most devices running iOS, Android, BlackBerry OS, Windows Mobile, and Symbian S60.

 Initially Google stated on the Latitude page that it would be available for Java ME phones, but this claim was later removed from the site.
 On most platforms Latitude could continue to update the user's location in the background when the application was not in use, while on others it only updated the user's location when the application was in use.

 The Sony Ericsson W995, C905, C903, C510, Elm and Satio mobile phones supported Google Latitude as part of their built-in Google Maps application.
 Although this was a Java ME application, it could not be downloaded for use with other mobile phones.

 Privacy concerns

 Amid concerns over locational privacy, Google announced that Latitude overwrites a user's previous location with the new location data and does not keep logs of locations provided to the service.
 It also reflected to whom the location was shared and can trace 24*7.

 By early 2011, Google Latitude optionally recorded a history of places visited and counts time spent at each place.
 This information was then used to display statistics such as "Time At Work", "Time Spent At Home" and "Time Spent Out".

+OwnTracks is a free and open-source software package for tracking people, without relying on third party cloud services.
+It has been described as an alternative to the now defunct Google Latitude.
+The project was founded in 2014.